SathishMudigiri/nasscom-vsd-soc-design-and-planning-RTL2GDS/README.md

  preferred choice for modern System on Chip (SoC) designs.
 In this workshop, par cipants will learn to u lize the OpenLANE flow to transform a high-level C program into a hardware layout, encompassing steps from logic synthesis to physical design, culmina ng in a ready-for-fabrica on GDSII file.

+ ## Get familiar to open-source EDA tools

+ Getting to know the various commands:

+  pwd: It shows the current directory the user is present.
+  cd: This command helps the user move from one directory to another.
+  ls-ltr: It lists all the sub- directories and files that the directory contains.
+  help: This command helps the user with the information for any command the user wants to gain knowledge about.
+  clear: This command clears the terminal.
+  mkdir: This command creates a new directory.
+  There are few key file like libs.ref which contains information about standard cells, IO cells, etc. and libs.tech which contains all the information regarding the
+  EDA tools.

+  To get into OpenLANE flow we have to set our directory to

 - ![Image](https://github.com/user-attachments/assets/79d5ee54-5bf0-4345-8b64-e75c7415afb3)